 Sync a new Library with EndNote online

 If you had EndNote on your old computer set to synchronise with EndNote online then you simply need to create a new empty library on your new computer and set up the Sync again.
-See our guide:
+See our essentials guide for instructions on using Sync:

 Using EndNote references in a Word document to recreate a library